argoproj-archive/argo-site/docs/yaml/argo_tutorial_1_create_ci_workflow.md

-# Tutorial 1: Run a CI Workflow
+# Tutorial 1: Run a CI Pipeline

-This tutorial shows you how to run a container-native, CI workflow on Kubernetes using the Argo workflow engine.
+This tutorial shows you how to run a container-native, CI pipeline on Kubernetes using the Argo workflow engine.
 An Argo Workflow consists of steps and every step runs as a container within a Kubernetes pod.
-These are the steps you'll run in the sample CI workflow:
+These are the steps you'll run in the sample CI pipeline:

 * Checkout code
 * Build the code